martinjackson/gen_named_exports/README.md

 - gen_named_exports uses unplugin-export-collector/core's expCollector, which uses @swc/core to parse.
 If you use JSX syntax in .js files, parsing that file will crash and the file will be skipped from the generated output.

-  Current work-around: rename files containing JSX syntax to .jsx file extension.
+  Current work-around: rename files containing JSX syntax to .jsx file extension and .jsx files will be parsed differently.

 # License